 Arguably the most prestigious address in the whole of mainland Spain.

 A select stretch of coastline from where the Marbella tourism phenomenon first emanated.
-The exquisite Marbella Club Hotel and the fine Puente Romano Hotel are the stars of the Marbella high-level tourism. and latterly a handful of other five-star establishments.
-Soft sandy beaches on one side, an imposing backdrop of mountains on the other and just a stone’s throw from the vibrant marina of Puerto Banús, this is the ‘place to be’.
+The exquisite Marbella Club Hotel and the fine Puente Romano Hotel are the stars of the Marbella high-level tourism.
+Soft sandy beaches on one side, an imposing backdrop of mountains on the other and just a stone’s throw from the vibrant marina of Puerto Banús, this is the place to be.